ongov/ontario-design-system/packages/documentation/internal-documentation/contributing-guidelines.md

 ### Issue Tracking

 As with most projects within the ODS, the Design System has its own issue tracking board, via Jira.
-Currently, issues are tracked via a [Kanban board](https://ontariodigital.atlassian.net/jira/software/c/projects/DS/boards/380).

 ### Branching